Bringing Back the Funk

-Bringing Back the Funk is a studio album by Brian Culbertson released in 2008 on GRP Records.
-The album rose to No. 3 on the Billboard Jazz Albums chart and No. 15 on the Billboard Top R&B/Hip Hop Albums chart.
+Bringing Back the Funk is the tenth studio album by Brian Culbertson released in 2008 on GRP Records.
+The album reached No. 3 on the Billboard Jazz Albums chart and No. 15 on the Billboard Top R&B/Hip Hop Albums chart.

 Overview

 Bringing Back the Funk was executively produced by Maurice White.

 Artists who feature on the album include Bootsy Collins, Ray Parker Jr., Musiq Soulchild, Larry Dunn, Ledisi, Maceo Parker, Larry Graham, Sheldon Reynolds and Gerald Albright.

 Singles

 The song "Always Remember" reached No. 1 on the Billboard Smooth Jazz Songs chart.